slurdge/tpa-font/README.md

 # tpa-font
-central component for the management of fonts
+central component for the management of the INGMe fonts.